nishithpandey/NanoRaft/site-src/src/blog/2023-02-15-log-replication.md

-# Log replication in MicroRaft
+# Log replication in NanoRaft

 _February 15, 2023 | Ensar Basri Kahveci_

-This article is the third in _the ins and outs of MicroRaft_ series.
-Here we uncover how log replication is done in MicroRaft.
+This article is the third in _the ins and outs of NanoRaft_ series.
+Here we uncover how log replication is done in NanoRaft.

-MicroRaft replicates a log entry as follows:
+NanoRaft replicates a log entry as follows:

 1. A client sends a request to the leader Raft node.
 This request contains an operation that is going to executed on the state machine once committed.